codeprimate/searxng_docker/mcp-server/README.md

       "description": "SearXNG metasearch engine that aggregates results from various search services", "capabilities": [
           "web_search",
-          "web_fetch"
+          "web_fetch",
+          "web_crawl"
         ],
         "usageHints": {
-          "whenToUse": "Use when you need current information, recent events, web search results, or to fetch content from specific URLs that aren't in your training data", "howToUse": "Call the 'search' tool with a query string for metasearch, or the 'fetch' tool with a URL to retrieve specific content.
-Optionally specify categories (general,it,news,science,images) and language (default: en) for search, or custom headers for fetch", "examples": [
+          "whenToUse": "Use when you need current information, recent events, web search results, or to fetch content from specific URLs that aren't in your training data", "howToUse": "Call the 'search' tool with a query string for metasearch, the 'fetch' tool with a URL to retrieve specific content, or the 'crawl' tool to explore a website and its related pages.
+Optionally specify categories (general,it,news,science,images) and language (default: en) for search, custom headers for fetch, or filters for crawl", "examples": [
           {
             "userQuery": "What are the latest Python 3.12 features?",